volodymyrhudyma/blog/content/blog/learn-and-invert-a-binary-search-tree-in-javascript.md

 ## What is a Binary Search Tree?

-A **Binary Search Tree** is a special type of Binary Tree, which contains at most 2 nodes (like all Binary Trees) with a major difference - the values are placed in such a way that the **left children must be smaller** than the parent, the **right children - bigger**:
+A **Binary Search Tree** is a special type of Binary Tree that contains a maximum of 2 nodes (like all Binary Trees) with one big difference - the values are set so that the **left children must be smaller** than the parent, the **right children - larger**:

 ![Binary Search Tree](/img/bst.jpg "Binary Search Tree")

 ## Binary Search Tree Implementation in JavaScript

-The basic implementation of Binary Search Tree in JavaScript (allows to create a tree and insert nodes):
+The basic implementation of Binary Search Tree in JavaScript (allows you to create a tree and insert nodes):

 ```javascript
 class Node {